-FERPA: The Family Education Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law that protects the privacy of student education records.
+Student privacy: The Family Education Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law that protects the privacy of student education records.
 Students have specific, protected rights regarding the release of such records and FERPA requires that institutions adhere strictly to these guidelines.

 In compliance with the Federal Family Education Rights and Privacy Act, Texarkana College is prohibited from providing certain information including grades, bills, financial aid, and other student record information to any third party unless the student gives us written permission.
 This restriction applies, but is not limited to your parents, guardians, spouse, and your employer.
 Each student has the right to grant Texarkana College permission to release information about your records to a third party by completing and submitting a FERPA Student Information Release Authorization Form.
+See the TC website or Office of Admissions for more information.